 - The price for the insurance is based on what you do for a living.
 For example, someone who operates heavy mechanical equipment may pay more for coverage than someone who sits behind a desk all day.

 There are obviously many options out there for purchasing disability insurance.
 It’s important to shop around!
-Personally, I think it’s a good idea to get at least 3 quotes before making a final decision.
+Personally, I think it’s a good idea to get at least three quotes before making a final decision.
 Here are some tips to keep in mind when shopping:

 - Dave Ramsey says you’re better off to buy your disability insurance through your employer if you can do so.
 Some employers offer disability as a part of your benefits, but this is usually not enough.
 You will most likely need to purchase more to replace your income.
 But, if you do purchase with your employer, make sure you can take it with you when you leave.